Mariewelt/OpenChem/README.md

 # OpenChem

 OpenChem is a deep learning toolkit for Computational Chemistry with [PyTorch](https://pytorch.org) backend.
-The goal of OpenChem is to
+The goal of OpenChem is to make Deep Learning models an easy-to-use tool for Computational Chemistry Researchers.

 # Main features